What is AI? Everything you need to know about Artificial Intelligence | ZDNet

 There is barely a field of human endeavour that AI doesn't have the potential to impact.
 As AI expert Andrew Ng puts it: "many people are doing routine, repetitive jobs.
 Unfortunately, technology is especially good at automating routine, repetitive work", saying he sees a "significant risk of technological unemployment over the next few decades".

 The evidence of which jobs will be supplanted is starting to emerge.
-Amazon has just launched Amazon Go, a cashier-free supermarket in Seattle where customers just take items from the shelves and walk out.
-What this means for the more than three million people in the US who works as cashiers remains to be seen.
+In the US, there are now 27 Amazon Go stores, cashier-free supermarkets where customers just take items from the shelves and walk out.
+What this means for the more than three million people in the US who work as cashiers remains to be seen.
 Amazon again is leading the way in using robots to improve efficiency inside its warehouses.
 These robots carry shelves of products to human pickers who select items to be sent out.
-Amazon has more than 100,000 bots in its fulfilment centers, with plans to add many more.
+Amazon has more than 200,000 bots in its fulfilment centers, with plans to add more.
 But Amazon also stresses that as the number of bots have grown, so has the number of human workers in these warehouses.
 However, Amazon and small robotics firms are working to automate the remaining manual jobs in the warehouse, so it's not a given that manual and robotic labor will continue to grow hand-in-hand.

 Fully autonomous self-driving vehicles aren't a reality yet, but by some predictions the self-driving trucking industry alone is poised to take over 1.7 million jobs in the next decade, even without considering the impact on couriers and taxi drivers.